kartikchhabra7/notepad-angular-app/README.md

 - **Print Button**: Print your notes directly from the app.
 - **Download Button**: Export notes as a text file for easy sharing and backup.

+### Local Storage Integration
+- **Automatic Data Saving**: Your notes are automatically saved in the browser's local storage, ensuring you never lose your work, even if you close or refresh the page.
+- **Persistent Styling Preferences**: Font size, font family, and text styling preferences are stored in local storage, allowing you to resume where you left off with your customized settings.

 ## Usage
 1. Open the Notepad App in your web browser.
 2. Use the font size dropdown to adjust text size.